Undergraduate student resources

 - CLA Career Center - CLA students' career center providing services including major exploration, resume critiques, practice interviews, workshops and courses, career fairs, and other networking events

 - CSE Career Services - CSE students' career center providing services including major exploration, resume critiques, practice interviews, workshops and courses, career fairs, and other networking events

 - Handshake Job & Internship Website - An online database filled with local, national and international jobs, internships and volunteer positions available to all U of M students and alumni

 - SMART Learning Commons - Offers individual and group tutoring for many university courses including computer science courses as well as other academic and media resources

-- Scholarships - Departmental scholarships available to current students majoring in computer science and data science
+- Scholarships - Departmental scholarships available to current students majoring in computer science

 - Keller Hall map and building hours - check for the latest hours and building access information